 Harry Manka had an amazing ability to stay alive.
-Most people thought he would die from his sixth heart attack in 1958 – but he would go on to have two more and two strokes over the next 18 years.
+Most people thought he would die from his sixth heart attack in 1958 (the year of my birth) – but he would go on to have two more and two strokes over the next 18 years.

-Dad-Dad loved horrible movies and television shows because he was constantly making them.
+Dad must have loved horrible movies and television shows because he was constantly making them.
 During the early 1970s, he nearly bankrupt our family and the studio with such gems as Escape From Satan’s Planet and Black Illiad.

-This is a day to remember a man who co-founded the World’s Largest Media Company (though it wasn’t the largest when I took over in 1976) with my two Uncles – the great Khan Manka (Sr.) who died tragically in 1937 before I was born; and crazy Simeon Manka (1882 – 1958) who died on Hollywood Blvd. wearing only a sandwich board that read “Benny’s World of Beef.”
+This is a day to remember a man who co-founded the World’s Largest Media Company (though it wasn’t the largest when I took over in 1976) with my two Uncles – the great Khan Manka (Sr.) who died tragically in 1937; and crazy Simeon Manka (1882 – 1958) who died on Hollywood Blvd. wearing only a sandwich board that read “Benny’s World of Beef.”

 To this day, no one has confirmed who hit the ball that killed my dad.
 But we know.
 He was playing with Bob Hope, Joey Levitch and President of the U.S. – GERALD FORD.
 Who do you think killed Harry Manka?

 C.J. was horrified when I told him I wouldn’t be able to come to the house later to be with the family because my band – King Khan – was getting ready for a very important gig at the Starlite Room in North Hollywood.
 Plus, later that night I had tickets for Jefferson Starship at the Forum.
 Being the son of a movie mogul, I always got backstage passes and nothing was going to stop me from using them.

 But C.J.
 Siegal reasoned with me and said I could immediately sign my own band to the Manka Bros.
 Records label and record a real album.
 This convinced me to take the job.